A bill to promote democracy and human rights in Burma, and for other purposes.

 Length: 44 pages

-This bill was introduced on November 29, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 29, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Cardin, Young, Durbin, Rubio, and Merkley Re-introduce Bill to Impose Sanctions on Burmese Officials for Rohingya Atrocities Amid Increasing Evidence of Genocide”

 — Sen. Benjamin Cardin [D-MD] (Sponsor) on Dec 3, 2018